• Skip to main content

 Discover the 24-Hour Qi Clock in Chinese Medicine

-Qi Clock in Chinese MedicineDo you ever wake up in the middle of the night at about the same time?
+Qi Clock in Chinese MedicineDo you wake up in the middle of the night at the same time?
 Or do you find yourself feeling really tired at a specific time in the middle of the afternoon?
-Do you wake up every morning about the same time?
+Do you wake up too early every morning about the same time?
 Have you ever wondered why?
 Chinese medicine has the answer.

 During a 24-hour period, your energy or Qi (pronounced “chee”) moves through the organ systems in two-hour intervals.
 Qi draws inward to help restore the body between the hours of 1 a.m. and 3 a.m.
 The liver cleanses the blood and performs other functions, such as getting the blood ready to travel outward into the rest of the body.
 Over the next 12 hours, Qi cycles through the organs that assimilate, digest and eliminate food through the body or our diurnal organs.
 By mid-afternoon, the body begins to slow down again in preparation for the nocturnal phase.
 The nocturnal phase is all about restoring and maintaining.